 Network: means the network provided by us or any other third-party network supporting the Service.

-Personal Data Breach: has the meaning set out in GDPR.
+Personal Data Breach: has the meaning set out in UK GDPR.

 Premium Features: means any additional features and bolt-on extras you may add to your Service from time to time.

-Processing and Process: have the meaning set out in GDPR.
+Processing and Process: each have the meaning set out in UK GDPR.

-Service: the service provided to you by us as described above.
+Service: means the service provided to you by us as described above.

 Service Fee: means any charge in respect of the Service levied by us from time to time to you.

-Special Categories of Personal Data: those categories of data listed in Article 9(1) GDPR.
+Special Categories of Personal Data: means those categories of data listed in Article 9(1) UK GDPR.

-Supervisory Authority: means (a) an independent public authority which is established by a Member State pursuant to Article 51 GDPR; and (b) any similar regulatory authority responsible for the enforcement of Data Protection Legislation.
+Supervisory Authority: means any regulatory authority responsible for the enforcement of Data Protection Legislation.

 Third Party Information: means information, audio, video, graphics, sound, music, photographs, software, data, databases, records, and any other materials (in whatever form) not owned or generated by or on behalf of the Customer, published or otherwise utilised or made available using the Service.

-Users: means any user within your business who you authorise to use this Service.
+Users: means any user within the Customer’s business who Customer authorises to use this Service.

-Usage Rates: means the charges incurred by you calculated against the usage based pricing which can be found at https://www.circleloop.com/pricing
+Usage Rates: means the charges incurred by Customer calculated against the usage based pricing which can be found at https://www.circleloop.com/pricing

-VIP Number: means a Number available at an additional monthly charge to normal Numbers and it is purchased for a minimum period of 12-months in accordance with clause 5.7.
+VIP Number: means a Number available at an additional monthly charge to normal Numbers and must be purchased for a minimum period of 12-months in accordance with clause 5.7.